11notes/docker-prowlarr/project.md

 ${{ content_comparison }}

-**Why is this image not distroless?** I would have loved to create a distroless, single binary image, sadly the way that Sonarr is setup makes it really difficult to compile a static binary from source.
+**Why is this image not distroless?** I would have loved to create a distroless, single binary image, sadly the way that Prowlarr is setup makes it really difficult to compile a static binary from source.
 Enabling AOT breaks almost 30% of used libraries because they are not setup to be statically linked (like Assembly.GetExecutingAssembly().Location).
 It’s also not fixable with a single PR.
-This is something the Sonarr team would need to do.
+This is something the Prowlarr team would need to do.

 ${{ title_volumes }}
 * **${{ json_root }}/etc** - Directory of all your settings and database